 Since South East Asia was established as a core area in 2008, Lundin Petroleum has a total of 13 Production Sharing Contracts (PSC) in Malaysia and Indonesia.
-In Malaysia, Lundin Petroleum has grown to become the second largest acreage holder after Petronas, with a total gross licence acreage of approximately 40,000 km2.
+In Malaysia, Lundin Petroleum has grown to become the second largest acreage holder after Petronas, with a total gross licence acreage of approximately 40,000 km.
 In 2015, two exploration wells are planned to be drilled in Malaysia.
-2014 Exploration Drilling Performance net prospective resources 1 MMboe 0 100 200 300 400 500 600 Pre drill unrisked total Pre drill risked total Post drill resources found over 500 MMboe net resources targeted in 2015
+2014 Exploration Drilling Performance net prospective resources MMboe 0 100 200 300 400 500 600 Pre drill unrisked total Pre drill risked total Post drill resources found excludes Rengas (moved to 2015) and Maligan (not drilled)